mannusillegal/awscloudformation-newbie/README.md

 ## AWS cloudformation

 ## This project is for self learning.
 I have created basic cloudformation templates from Scratch.
-Please use this at your own risk

 ## Templates
 1. basic.yml : Template is used to create S3 bucket with desired parameters